 Other bespoke commissions include a dual percussion crasher for trip-hop band Massive Attack – which emulated an elecronic percussion sound created in the studio, but in a real acoustic instrument that could be played live on tour – and some 3-cymbal hi-hats for drummer Sebastian Rochford.
 I have also made gongs based upon other graphic designs – such as ice-hockey team logos and drummer Scott Amendola's tattoos.

-If you would like to enquire about having a completely custom instrument made then please use the contact button at the bottom left.
+If you would like to enquire about having a completely custom instrument made then please use the contact button on the bottom left of this web page.